Day Eleven, Noooo, our Ring Road trip is coming to an end

-As previously mentioned the weather can turn quickly, up until now we hadn’t really experienced anything too bad.
+As previously mentioned, the weather in Iceland can turn quickly; up until now, we hadn’t experienced anything too bad.

-However, we continue to travel along the 54 east, and the snow starts to increase, it’s incredible how rapid the conditions can change.
-It was extremely windy as well, which made it even more hazardous with the crosswinds.
+However, we continue to travel along the 54 east, and the snow starts to increase.
+It was also incredibly windy, making the crosswinds even more hazardous.
+It’s amazing how rapid the conditions can change.

 I’m beginning to think Gary has a bit of an obsession with lighthouses.

-The original concrete lighthouse which was built in 1918 still remains, although, it was replaced in 1947 by a larger lighthouse which is regularly open to the public.
+I must admit they are fascinating.
+The original concrete lighthouse, which was built in 1918, still remains, although it was replaced in 1947 by a larger lighthouse which is regularly open to the public.

 Ok, so my fascination with cemeteries and the stories that they hold continues.